feO2x/Light.DatabaseAccess.EntityFrameworkCore/readme.md

 ## Tips and tricks

-- If you have a service that only reads data, use the `IAsyncReadOnlySession` interface instead of `IAsyncSession`.
-Derive your session implementation from `EfAsyncReadOnlySession<TDbContext>`.
-This way, you can ensure that no accidental writes are made to the database and that you follow the Dependency Inversion Principle.
+- If you have a service that only reads data, use the `IAsyncDisposable` interface instead of `ISession`.
+Derive your session implementation from `EfClient<TDbContext>`.
+This way, you can minimize the risk of accidental writes being made to the database and that you follow the Dependency Inversion Principle.
-- Provide a session for each use case: instead of having a single session for all database operations or for a single entity, create a session for each use case (in backend services, this means one DB session per endpoint).
-This keeps each of your sessions focussed.
-If you have queries that are used in multiple sessions, place the code in a static method and call it from all sessions.
-This pattern promotes Vertical Slice Architecture.
+- Provide a humble object for each use case: instead of having a single session for all database operations or for a single entity, create a client/session for each use case (in backend services, this usually means one DB client/session per endpoint).
+This keeps each of your humble objects focussed.
+If you have queries that are used in multiple clients/sessions, place the code in a static method and call it from all implementations.
+This pattern promotes Vertical Slices.
 - Do not call `SaveChangesAsync` multiple times during a scope (in ASP.NET Core, this would be an endpoint call).
 This will effectively negate the transactional capabilities of the database: what happens if the first `SaveChangesAsync` call succeeds, but subsequent ones fail?
 The database will be in an inconsistent state.
-- Do not introduce other disposable resources or finalizers in your session.
-A session is a [Humble Object](https://martinfowler.com/bliki/HumbleObject.html) that represents a connection with an optional transaction to one third-party system.
-If you want to access different services or resources, create a new session for each of them.
+- Do not introduce other disposable resources or finalizers in your client/session.
+A client/session is a [Humble Object](https://martinfowler.com/bliki/HumbleObject.html) that represents a connection with an optional transaction to one third-party system.
+If you want to access different services or resources, create a new client or session for each of them.
 If you want to access multiple systems for the same data (e.g. a Redis distributed cache and the database), use pipes and filters with a dedicated session for each filter in the pipeline.
 - The base classes are not implemented in a thread-safe way.
 Register them as a scoped dependency so that each context has its own instance.
 Do not use them as a singleton or transient dependency (Microsoft's DI container does not like transient dependencies that implement `IDisposable`/`IAsyncDisposable`).
 - Also follow the Dependency Inversion Principle when it comes to the design of your session interface: do not expose database-specific details, like `IQueryable<T>` or `DbSet<T>`.
 Instead, design the interface from the caller's perspective.
 This way, you can easily replace the underlying database technology without changing the business logic.
 - When designing sessions, be careful about the number of entities that you load into memory with a single operation.
-In GET endpoints, use proper paging and filtering to avoid loading the entire table into memory, and use `AsNoTracking` or `AsNoTrackingWithIdentityResolution` when you don't need change tracking.
+In GET endpoints, use proper paging and filtering to avoid loading the entire table into memory, and use `AsNoTracking` or `AsNoTrackingWithIdentityResolution` when you don't need change tracking. `EfClient<TDbContext>` uses `NoTrackingWithIdentityResolution` by default, but you can override this using the corresponding constructor parameter.